Architecture

 Embrace flexibility

-Study full-time or part-time, with the flexibility of trimester loading to suit your lifestyle and goals.
-Choose from a broad range of disciplines with electives from across the school of Built Environment including property development, city planning and urban design, landscape architecture and computational design.
+Study options include full-time or part-time, with the flexibility to build your timetable to suit your lifestyle and goals.
+Choose from a broad range of electives across the school of Built Environment including property development, city planning and urban design, landscape architecture, computational design and even designing with robots.

 Drive change

+UNSW won the Australian Financial Review’s Most Employable Students Award in 2023.
 Grow the skills and experience to succeed in tomorrow’s workforce.
-Craft the career you want and become an agent of change in the industry – pushing the boundaries in a rapidly changing profession.
+Craft the career you want and become an agent of change in the industry – pushing the boundaries in the rapidly changing architectural profession.

 • Explore and redefine what places mean to people and communities.
 Through physical form and elevated thinking, your architecture journey starts here.